 Page Numbers: 516

-Children of Blood and Bone is a great read if you love in-depth world creation and epic fantasy.
+Children of Blood and Bone or Scythe are great reads if you love in-depth world creation and epic fantasy.

 Carry On is another fantasy, but far less serious than The Night Circus and with an LGBTQ romance instead!

 Need more recommendations for your classroom library?
-Sign up for the It’s Lit Teaching newsletter and get my must-have titles for high school classroom libraries!
+Sign up for the It’s Lit Teaching newsletter and get my must-have titles for high school classroom libraries for FREE!